felicity-borg/Microsoft-TDSP/Docs/collaboartive-Coding.md

 It's a good practice to create a Git branch for each User Story work item.
 Then, for each Task work item, you can create a branch based on the User Story branch.
 Organize the branches in a hierarchy that corresponds to the User Story-Task relationship when you have multiple people working on different User Stories for the same project, or on different Tasks for the same User Story.
 You can minimize conflicts by having each team member work on a different branch, or on different code or other artifacts when sharing a branch.

 The following diagram shows the recommended branching strategy for TDSP.
 You might not need as many branches as shown here, especially when only one or two people work on a project, or only one person works on all Tasks of a User Story.
 But separating the development branch from the primary branch is always a good practice, and can help prevent the release branch from being interrupted by development activities.
-For a complete description of the Git branch model, see A [Successful Git Branching Model](https://nvie.com/posts/a-successful-git-branching-model/).
+For a complete description of the Git branch model, see [Successful Git Branching Model](https://nvie.com/posts/a-successful-git-branching-model/).

 ![](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/media/collaborative-coding-with-git/3-git-branches.png)